Context-Dependent Affordance Computation in Vision-Language Models: Abstract

 \section{Abstract}

 We characterize the phenomenon of \textit{context-dependent affordance computation} in vision-language models (VLMs).
-Through a large-scale computational study ($n=3{,}213$ scene-context pairs from COCO-2017) using Qwen-VL 30B and LLaVA-1.5-13B subject to systematic context priming across 7 agentic personas, we demonstrate massive affordance drift: mean Jaccard similarity between context conditions is $0.095$ (95\% CI: [0.093, 0.096], $p < 0.0001$), indicating that $>90\%$ of lexical scene description is context-dependent.
+Our primary study uses Qwen3-VL-30B-A3B ($n=3{,}213$ scene-context pairs from COCO-2017) subject to systematic context priming across 7 agentic personas, with a cross-model replication on LLaVA-1.5-13B.
+We demonstrate massive affordance drift: in the Qwen3-VL data, mean Jaccard similarity between context conditions is $0.095$ (95\% CI [0.092, 0.097] across $N=479$ images; $9{,}244$ prime pairs; $p < 0.0001$), indicating that $>90\%$ of lexical scene description is context-dependent; the LLaVA replication reproduces the effect (mean $J = 0.160$, 84\% context-dependent).
 Sentence-level cosine similarity confirms substantial drift at the semantic level (mean $= 0.415$, 58.5\% context-dependent).
 Stochastic baseline experiments (2,384 inference runs across 4 temperatures and 5 seeds) confirm this drift reflects genuine context effects rather than generation noise: within-prime variance is substantially lower than cross-prime variance across all conditions.
 Tucker decomposition with bootstrap stability analysis ($n=1{,}000$ resamples) reveals stable orthogonal latent factors: a ``Culinary Manifold'' isolated to chef contexts and an ``Access Axis'' spanning child-mobility contrasts.
 These findings establish that VLMs compute affordances in a substantially context-dependent manner---with the difference between lexical (90\%) and semantic (58.5\%) measures reflecting that surface vocabulary changes more than underlying meaning under context shifts---and suggest a direction for robotics research: dynamic, query-dependent ontological projection (JIT Ontology) rather than static world modeling.
 We do not claim to establish processing order or architectural primacy; such claims require internal representational analysis beyond output behavior.

 \textbf{Keywords:} Vision-language models, Affordances, Context-dependent processing, Scene understanding, Functional semantics, Robotics